This page is here to share everything I’ve learned about selling on eBay. I will update it as I continue to learn new things.

 You can see what I sell each month in the What Sells on eBay Series.

-The reason I love the idea of becoming a full time eBay seller is you get to own your time.
+The reason I love the idea of becoming a full-time eBay seller is you get to own your time.
 You don’t have any deadlines or schedules to follow and the only person you have to answer to is yourself.
 You determine how much money you make by how much you’re willing to work at selling things.
-If I can get to the point where I’m selling on eBay full time and quit my job, it will kind of be like becoming financially independent, before actually having enough money in index funds to support my expenses.
+If I can get to the point where I’m selling on eBay full time and quit my job, it will kind of be like becoming financially independent, before actually having enough money in investments to support my expenses.
 Sure, it takes a lot of time to list things, but once you have a big inventory, you will continue to sell things even when you aren’t listing items.
 I’ve heard of people taking several months off from listing things and still making enough money to pay their expenses.

 Another thing I love about selling on eBay is that I get to choose what items I buy and sell.
 I love hunting for old, unique things that you won’t find at retail stores.
 I find the item and then I find the customer that’s looking for the item and make them happy by providing it for them.
 I think it’s cool to dig through the things that have been forgotten about in my community and ship them all over the world to people who are looking for them.

 I also feel like I’m doing the world a service by taking things that are on their way to the waste stream and placing them back out into the world.
 America is so wasteful and the things you can find in the trash would shock you.
 Some people look down on the idea of selling junk but I think it’s a good, environmentally friendly deed.
 The most profitable items I’ve sold so far were in a box that was going to be taken to the dump.
-It was a box of vintage cb radio equipment that had some pieces in it that are nearly impossible to find.
+It was a box of vintage CB radio equipment that had some pieces in it that are nearly impossible to find.
 If I hadn’t found them, that piece of history would have been destroyed for good.

 What it takes to be successful on eBay

 Selling on eBay is simple.
 With that being said, you have to have the right mindset in order to turn it into a long-term business.
 If you worry a lot and can’t motivate yourself to work when no one is telling you to, eBay isn’t for you.
-You also need to have patience to deal with customer issues because if there’s one thing I’ve learned about eBay, it’s that you’re going to have customer issues.
+You also need to have the patience to deal with customer issues because if there’s one thing I’ve learned about eBay, it’s that you’re going to have customer issues.

 Here’s a list of things you should probably have if you want to make substantial money on eBay: